Using Forests in Multivariate Regression Discontinuity Designs

-where $\tau(x^c)$ is identified as the difference between the conditional expectation of the observed outcome for the treated population and the control population, respectively, both evaluated at $x^c$.\footnote{A detailed proof, following from a generalization of the argument in \citet{HTV01}, can be found in \citet[p.56]{Z12}.} Thus, under a valid multivariate RD design, we can identify the conditional treatment effect as a function of scores along the treatment boundary $\mathscr{B}$.
+where $\tau(x^c)$ is identified as the difference between the conditional expectation of the observed outcome for the treated and control populations, respectively, both evaluated at $x^c$.\footnote{A detailed proof can be found in \citet[p.56]{Z12}.} Thus, under a valid multivariate RD design, we can identify the conditional treatment effect as a function of scores along the treatment boundary $\mathscr{B}$.
 Such heterogeneity may be of interest to the researcher.
 Alternatively, \citet{Z12} and \citet{KT15} discuss a summary measure of the average treatment effect along the boundary, i.e., $\mathbb{E}[Y_i(1)-Y_i(0)|X_i \in \mathscr{B}]$, which can be estimated given a sample of boundary points by averaging the estimated conditional treatment effects at those sample boundary points.
-However, as pointed out by \citet{NY23}, the Lebesgue measure of the boundary $\mathscr{B}$ is typically zero, and hence they consider the Hausdorff measure instead and propose a two-stage least squares estimator for the average treatment effect along the treatment boundary, weighted by the Hausdorff measure.
+However, as pointed out by \citet{NY23}, the Lebesgue measure of the boundary $\mathscr{B}$ is typically zero, and hence they consider the Hausdorff measure instead and propose a two-stage least squares (2SLS) estimator for the average treatment effect along the treatment boundary under the Hausdorff measure.
 In what follows, we focus on estimating conditional treatment effects at a given treatment boundary point $x^c\in\mathscr{B}$ and leave how exactly to aggregate these heterogeneous treatment effects to the empirical researcher.